lym8356/WolfyBlog.API/README.md

 ![Postman Collection](./readme/postman_img.png)

 ## Current Roadmap
+- Fix an issue where, drafts are also treated as articles
 - Create endpoints for ADMIN site only
 - Add `category` property for Project entity
 - Article comment pagination